 Don’t forget to exercise

 Working from home means you’re likely not walking around as much as you would in a large office space, so remember to keep moving for your health and sanity.
-Schedule workouts at the beginning or end of your workday, and remember to take a break in the late morning and afternoon to go out and get a breath of fresh air.
+Schedule workouts at the beginning or end of your workday, and remember to take a break in the late morning and afternoon to get out and get a breath of fresh air.

 Remember to interact with others

-It might sound silly to extroverts, but I warn everyone who starts working remotely to keep deliberately practising small talk by interacting with others on a regular basis.
+It might sound silly to extroverts, but I warn everyone who starts working remotely to keep deliberately practicing small talk by interacting with others on a regular basis.
 It’s easy to fall into a hermit lifestyle in your own space and forget how to engage in casual conversations.